sidkaul7/kokoro-tts/README.md

 2. **`create_videos.py`**: Combines TTS audio with a Minecraft background video, adds ASS subtitles, and produces a 1-minute video (Google Colab compatible).
 3. **`speed_up.py`**: Optionally adjusts video speed (e.g., 1.1x) for a snappier feel.
 4. **SEO & Upload Script**: Uses OpenAI’s GPT-4o-mini to generate SEO-optimized titles, keywords, and descriptions, then uploads the video to YouTube via a custom script.
+5. **Drive Upload Code For Youtube API**: Final Code to upload the video

 The result?
 A **100% automated** YouTube channel posting daily videos with no manual effort—once you set up the automation!